ENG

 7. What happens if I export to the grid more than the limit allowed for my PV system?

-Any electricity units exported above the limit allowed will be reimbursed Enemalta plc’s marginal cost of electricity and as applicable at the particular year in which such units were exported.
-The marginal cost of electricity is generally announced on an annual basis.
+Any electricity units exported above the limit allowed will be reimbursed Enemalta plc’s proxy of the market price of electricity and as applicable at the particular year in which such units were exported.
+The proxy for the market price of electricity of electricity is generally announced on an annual basis.

 8. Can I sell all the electricity produced by my PV system?

-Yes.
-You may opt to sell all the electricity generated by your PV system to Enemalta plc, and you will be paid the feed-in tariff according to the terms and conditions of the feed-in tariff scheme approved for such purposes.
-On the other hand, any units which you consume will be charged at the applicable electricity tariffs for the supply of electricity by Enemalta plc.
+Yes, you may opt to sell all the electricity generated by your PV system to Enemalta plc, and you will be paid the feed-in tariff according to the terms and conditions of the feed-in tariff scheme approved for such purposes.
+On the other hand, any units which you consume you will pay at the applicable electricity tariffs for the supply of electricity by Enemalta plc.

 This option is better known as: “Sell all the electricity produced by the PV system” or “Full Export”